What is the Reserve Bank?

 The Reserve Bank of New Zealand is New Zealand's central bank.
 It was established in 1934, and although not a government department, has been wholly owned by the government of New Zealand since 1936.
 Like most central banks, the Reserve Bank is primarily a policy organisation, and exists to do three main things:

-- formulate and implement monetary policy to maintain price stability;
+- formulate and implement monetary policy to maintain price stability and support maximum sustainable employment;

 - promote the maintenance of a sound and efficient financial system; and